jxmot/css-js-gauge/README.md

 # CSS/JS Gauge

-This is a simple gauge implemented with CSS and JavaScript.
+This is a basic gauge implemented with CSS and JavaScript.
 It was inspired by this article - [Circular gradient stroke chart](https://nerdy.dev/gradient-outline-circular-chart)

 These gists were also used here -
 * [fpillet/scale.js](https://gist.github.com/fpillet/993002)